Javed002/Object_detection_PointNet/README.md

 ## Classification Results

 <img src="result.JPG" alt="pointnet" />
+A confusion matrix is a technique for summarizing the performance of a classification algorithm.
+Classification accuracy alone can be misleading if you have an unequal number of observations in each class or if you have more than two classes in your dataset.

+After completion of training of PointNet we get class wise accuracy as given below.

 | Class (Accuracy) | Overall | Bathtub | Bed| Chair|Desk|Dresser|Monitor|Night stand|Sofa|Table|Toilet|
 | :---: |:---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |